jspinak/brobot/docs/docs/03-core-library/action-config/15-conditional-chains-examples.md

 1. **Don't Use Explicit Waits**: No wait() method by design - use action configurations
 2. **Don't Forget then()**: Use then() to move between different elements
-3. **Don't Mix APIs**: Use EnhancedConditionalActionChain, not the basic version
+3. **Don't Mix APIs**: Use ConditionalActionChain, not the basic version
 4. **Don't Ignore State**: Think in terms of application states, not process steps
 5. **Don't Skip Error Handling**: Always handle the ifNotFound case